Find more Japan Hotels . Japan Tours . Japan Flights . Japan Cars . Japan Festivals

 to others, Japan is known for its futuristic cities, fast bullet trains, pulsating nightlife, world-class restaurants and gleaming skyscrapers.

 Japan is made up of more than 3,000 different islands within the Pacific Ocean, the biggest and most important of which are Kyushu and Shikoku to the south, Hokkaido to the north, and Honshu, covering by

 far the largest space in the middle.
 These four islands are all connected by a series of bridges and tunnels.
 The island of Honshu is often referred to in Japan as the ‘Mainland’ and is approximately 1,300 km / 808 miles in length by up to 230 km / 143 miles wide, comprising the regions of Chugoku, Kansai, Chubu, Kanto and Tohoku.
-Each region
+Each region is then split

 |Find more cities:|